 Signalling when turning right

-When you turn on your hazard lights, both indicator lights flash at the same time as a warning to other road users.
-You should only turn on your hazard lights when your vehicle becomes a temporary hazard to other road users, such as when:
+If your motorcycle has hazard lights (that is, when all your indicators flash at the same time), you should use them when your vehicle becomes a temporary hazard to other road users, such as when: